agrostar/zzapi/README.md

 Here are some alternatives and good things about them.
 Yet, none of these fit into the above set of goals completely.

 * **Postman**: Postman is a great tool, but the storage is on the cloud, making it hard for the tests and documentation be alongside the code.
 And it is not open source.
 We borrow the concept of keeping the same tool for tests and documentation from Postman.
 * **OpenAPI**: OpenAPI is meant for documentation alone, it does not cover tests.
-The YAML spec is also very elaborate and too structured (eg, needing schemas and other kinds of indirection).
+The YAML spec is also very elaborate and too structured.
 It is hard to hand-create OpenAPI YAMLs.
-These are typically done using tools.
 We borrow the concept of YAML files for saving the API details from OpenAPI.
 * **ThunderClient**: ThunderClient is a great tool but the UI is elaborate and hard to maintain, and it is not open source.
 We borrow the concept of a VS Code extension from ThunderClient.

 # zzapi Constituents

 zzapi is made up of (at least):

-1. **Specs**: The storage format specification, with a JSON Schema for validation.
-The YAML parsing and conversion to requests could make this an npm as well.
+1. **Specs**: The YAML schema and description.
+The YAML parsing and conversion to requests can be made into a reference implementation library.
 2. **Runners**: The tool thats can make one or more API requests.
 The current support is for:
    a.
 A command line runner
    b.
-A VS Code extension that prvovides CodeLenses to run a request in a bundle
+A VS Code extension that prvovides CodeLenses to run a request(s) in a bundle
 3. **Documentation generators**: these will generate in different formats: We envisage a markdown generator to begin with.

-# Storage format
+# Storage

 All files will be stored locally (ie, not on the cloud, unlike Postman).
 A directory will hold together files of different kinds.
 The directory is typically the input to the runner and the doc generator.
 You can have many directories (typically only one per git repository).
-A directory is like a "Workspace" in Postman terminology.
+A directory is like a "Folder" in Postman terminology.
+If you need hierarchy, use sub-directories.

 The directory will hold the following kinds of files.